 I’ll also say that there are some really good butts in this series.
 I would like that.

 And lastly, I’ll mention that a half serious arc is presently occurring in the manga with nonstandard developments.
-I don’t believe that the series is ending (it’s a flagship of Cycomi, very young, no tankoubon have been compiled, and there’s plenty more that can be done with the premise), but it might be changing in somewhat significant ways shortly.
+I don’t believe that the series is ending (it’s a flagship of Cycomi, very young, no tankoubon have been compiled (scratch that, finally got one), and there’s plenty more that can be done with the premise), but it might be changing in somewhat significant ways shortly.
 Just something to keep in mind (and keep in mind, I was right; it didn’t end).
 Oh, and while the translation is one of the better ones around (dealing with puns like with Mitsuboshi Colors (not as crazy), and he even translates furigana readings!), I should warn the sensitive Nancy sorts that his credit pages are known to offend those with thin skin.
 Be careful, I guess!

 End of article.
 Thanks for reading, reader!
 That’s all, I think?
 Yep.
 Told you this one would be short.
 See you in a few weeks.
 Also, I may not have ways that you can use to support this series monetarily, but I have some helpful links~

 Yamashita Bunko’s twitter